 - Communication: Demonstrates ability to accept and understand instructions, expresses self clearly and concisely.

 - Attendance/Punctuality: Is seldom tardy and or absent, Attends mandatory in-service programs and/or committees as assigned.

-- Adaptability/Flexibility: Demonstrates the ability to cope with pressure, grasp new ideas and methods, and adjust responses to meet the changing work environment.
+- Adaptability/Flexibility: Demonstrates the ability to cope with pressure, grasp new ideas, methods, and adjust responses to meet the changing work environment.

 - Confidentiality: Assures patient and clinic confidentiality.
 Complies with HIPAA guidelines regarding patient confidentiality and protected health information.

-- Independence/initiative: Demonstrates reliability, follow through, ability to work with minimum supervision, and desire and ability to accept additional responsibility.
+- Independence/initiative: Demonstrates reliability, follow-through, ability to work with minimal supervision, desire and ability to accept additional responsibility.

-- Equipment operated: Standard office equipment including computers, fax machines, copiers, printers, telephones, calculators, etc.
+Equipment operated; standard office equipment including computers, faxes, copiers, printers, telephones, etc.

 Education/Experience: High school diploma, G.E.D., or equivalent work experience.
 Must have a certificate of completion for a Medical Assistant program or have a current certification as a Medical Assistant in the state of California and current CPR certification.
 One year of clinical experience is preferred.
 The ability to effectively communicate and follow oral and written instruction is required.